 My client is offering me a position but he wants me to work 3 to 6 months on a very low pay as I am not very fluent in the technology he is offering me the position.
 Is it normal and should I accept the offer?

-Without knowing any specific details, about the technology or your overall experience, the short answer is yes it is completely normal to work for slightly less amount for gaining experience or have an industry exposure.
+Without knowing any specific details, about the technology or your overall experience, the short answer is yes, it is entirely reasonable to work for slightly less amount for gaining knowledge or have an industry exposure.

 There are other aspects to consider.
 So let me also share them to help you take the decision.